-The Evaluation Process for Existing Bachelor's Degree, Associate Degree or Certificate Programs The purpose of the program evaluation process is to perform a critical review of a program, considering all relevant data and research, and provide a summative evaluation of the program's viability.
-Based upon this comprehensive review, the program evaluation process will generate a recommendation for a further course of action: (1) Program continuance, with no significant recommendation for change, (2) steps that may be considered to revitalize the program, (3) suspension of the program or (4) discontinuation of the program.
+The Evaluation Process for Existing Associate Degree or Certificate Programs

+The purpose of the program evaluation process is to perform a critical review of a program, considering all relevant data and research, and provide a summative evaluation of the program's viability.
+Based upon this comprehensive review, the program evaluation process will generate a recommendation for a further course of action: (1) Program continuance, with no significant recommendation for change, (2) steps that may be considered to revitalize the program, (3) suspension of the program or (4) discontinuation of the program. and to either recommend possible strategies that will result in a viable program, recommend suspension of the program, or to recommend the discontinuance of the program.
+The program evaluation process provides a summative evaluation of the program's viability, possible steps that may be considered to revitalize the program and recommendations that may lead to the termination or continuation of the program.
 The procedures for modifying or discontinuing existing programs are separate from but reliant upon the annual and comprehensive program review process and college strategic planning.